MohamedAbdelhamid0/Networks_project_team30/README.md

 --> The DATA_ACK messages contain the same seq number as the client sent and the client can therefore know which DATA message was acknowledged.
 --> ERROR messages include an error field that is a brief description of the cause of the error (such as an invalid session ID).

+# Transport
+--> Transport Protocol: Obviously, we used UDP in our project --> Addressing: IPV4
+--> Default port for sending/receiving: 5005